WeCARe-Workshop/wecare-workshop.github.io/_pages/schedule.md

 <!-- {% include figure image_path="/assets/images/morningcafe.jpg" alt="A snapshot of a table during a World Café." caption="A snapshot of a table during a World Café." %} -->

-{% include gallery caption="Examples for the interactive parts of the workshop: collecting ideas using digital sticky notes in Mural (left) and the result of a quick prototype (right)." %}
+{% include gallery caption="Examples for the interactive parts of the workshop: collecting ideas using digital sticky notes in Miro (left) and the result of a quick prototype (right)." %}

 ## Before the Conference
 <!-- To this end, there are presentations, hands-on activities, and group discussions planned.  -->